-The average interest rate on non-financial corporations' forint-denominated overdrafts was 9.58% in February, remaining broadly unchanged at the level of the preceding four months.
-In February the average interest rate on loans other than overdrafts fell to the December level and stood at 9.26% after a slight increase.
-The amount of new loans with floating interest rates or with up to one year initial rate fixation, excluding overdrafts, was HUF 160.0 billion.
+The slight upward trend, which started in July 2006, of average interest rates on non-financial corporations' forint-denominated overdrafts continued in March after a few months of stagnation and grew by 20 basis points to 9.78%.
+In March the average interest rate on loans other than overdrafts increased again and stood at 9.42%.
+The amount of new loans with floating interest rates or with up to one year initial rate fixation, excluding overdrafts, rose by HUF 45.4 billion to HUF 205.4 billion.

-The average interest rate on overnight deposits was 2.42% in February; and that on deposits with an agreed maturity of up to one year was 7.45%.
-The average interest rate on deposits with an agreed maturity of over one year rose slightly to 6.64%, however, the interest rate remained under the December level.
-The amount of new deposits with agreed maturity from non-financial corporations fell to HUF 1,380.9 billion after a higher value in January.
+The average interest rate on overnight deposits was 2.49% in March; and that on deposits with an agreed maturity of up to one year was 7.45%, similarly to the previous month.
+The average interest rate on deposits with an agreed maturity of over one year rose again in March to 6.99% and returned to the September 2006 level.
+In March the amount of new deposits with agreed maturity from non-financial corporations fell by HUF 36.8 billion to HUF 1,344.0 billion.